Chick3nman/MD5-Record-Search/README.md

 # MD5-Record-Search
-Searches for MD5's that break records show here: http://0xf.kr/md5/
+Searches for MD5's that break records shown here: http://0xf.kr/md5/

 A newly found record can be submitted via the API on http://0xf.kr/md5/